spack/spack/lib/spack/spack/cmd/installer/README.md

       all: '${ARCHITECTURE}\${COMPILERNAME}-${COMPILERVER}\${PACKAGE}-${VERSION}-${HASH}'
 ```

-Notice that the projections stanza is identical to the one in the default config.yaml
+Note that the projections stanza is identical to the one in the default config.yaml
-provided with the spack checkout (albeit with backslashes instead of forward ones).
-Also importantly, it is important that all indents in .yaml files are done with
+provided with your Spack checkout.
+It is important that all indentions in .yaml files
-spaces and not indents (i.e. tabs), so take care when editing one by hand.
+are done with spaces and not tabs, so take care when editing one by hand.

 For the packages.yaml file, we need to direct spack towards both our CMake
 installation and towards Ninja.
-We know we have CMake from our previous steps,
-but the Ninja install we want will need to be installed alongside Microsoft VS.

-To see if your installation of Visual Studio has Ninja, you can run the Visual Studio
-Installer.
-Select "Modify" next to your Visual Studio version, and look at the
-"Installation details" pane.
-If the install does not have the subheader
-"Desktop development with C++", download that workload.
-In particular, make sure that
-the download includes "C++ CMake tools for Windows", as that will have the Ninja
-installation for packages.yaml.

-Your packages.yaml file will look something like this, with possibly slight variants
+Therefore, your packages.yaml file will look something
-in the paths to CMake and Ninja:
+like this, with possibly slight variants in the paths to CMake and Ninja:

 ```
 packages: